mahi122602/australian-skills-shortage-analysis/README.md

 3. Connect to your PostgreSQL instance if needed.

 ## Author
-Mac — aspiring data analyst building real-world projects.
+Mahima,aspiring data analyst building real-world projects.